dimyme/bmwiki/2-BM-tools.md

 runs a localhost:12344 pop3-mailserver for BM so ThunderBird is being used to read & write BM besides the original GUI.
 The "**claws**" mail-app can be used too, which has nice a python plug-in to have claws scripted and modified.

 puts everything in one huge INBOX initially.
 Use filters in ThuBi to separate the [chan]nels.

+Gives you some more features, e.g. sort BM by size, which you cannot do in pyBM.
+No full threaded view, though.
 ***
 https://github.com/yamamushi/bmfec